 Develops further clinical proficiency with progress into surgical specialties.
 Students are assigned to affiliated health care organizations where they are exposed and participate in surgical specialties under supervision.
 This course prepares the student for entry-level independent practice and certification as a surgical technologist.
 A course fee is required.
 Enrollment is restricted to students in the Surgical Technology AS and Certificate programs.

 Prerequisite: SURG 112 and 220 with grades of C or higher.

+Theatre

-Theatre THTR 101 - Introduction to Theatre 3:3:0 The role of the performing arts in society from primitive times to the present.
+THTR 101 - Introduction to Theatre

+The role of the performing arts in society from primitive times to the present.
 Students explore the functions of actors, directors, researchers, designers, playwrights, and audiences.
 Prerequisite: Eligibility for enrollment into ENGL 101 with completion of all reading courses required by the College Testing and Placement Program.
+(Core A)

-(Core A) THTR 110 - Introduction to Acting 3:2:3 Introduces students to the theory and techniques of the actor's art through exercises, improvisations, basic script analysis, and exposure to live theatre.
+THTR 110 - Introduction to Acting

+Introduces students to the theory and techniques of the actor's art through exercises, improvisations, basic script analysis, and exposure to live theatre.
 Prerequisite: Eligibility for enrollment into ENGL 101.
 Co-requisite: THTR 120 and 130 for Theatre majors only.

-3:2:3 THTR 111 - Acting II Covers the transition between exercises involving student actors' portrayal of self and their subsequent portrayal of characters.
-Prerequisite: THTR 110, THTR 120, and THTR 130 with grades of C or higher.
-Co-requisite: THTR 121 and 131 THTR 120 - Theatre Voice I 1:1:1 Introduction of techniques that allow actors to develop a natural on-stage speaking voice and to interpret written materials effectively.
-Co-requisite: THTR 110 and THTR 130.
-2:1:3 THTR 121 - Theatre Voice II Development of vocal skills directly related to specific stage problems.
-Students are expected to prepare and present recitations in class as part of their practical experience.
-Prerequisite: THTR 120 with a grade of C or higher; Co-requisite: THTR 131.
-2:1:3 THTR 122 - Theatre Voice III Provides students with an in-depth study of advanced dialects specifically intended for stage use.
+THTR 111 - Acting II

+Covers the transition between exercises involving student actors' portrayal of self and their subsequent portrayal of characters.
+Prerequisite: THTR 110, 120, and 130.
+Corequisite: THTR 121 and 131

+THTR 120 - Theatre Voice I

+Introduction of techniques that allow actors to develop a natural on-stage speaking voice and to interpret written materials effectively.
+Co-requisite: THTR 110 and 130.

+THTR 121 - Theatre Voice II

+Introduces students to the International Phonetic Alphabet and Standard English dialects specifically intended for stage use.
+Prerequisite: THTR 110 and 120 with grades of C or higher.
+Co-requisite: THTR 111.

+THTR 122 - Theatre Voice III

+Provides students with an in-depth study of advanced dialects specifically intended for stage use.
 This study also includes the necessary preparation for auditions, improvisational work, and character study.
 Prerequisite: THTR 121 with a grade of C or higher.

-1:1:1 THTR 130 - Theatre Movement I Basic stage movement for the actor, emphasizing motion and alignment.
-Co-requisite: THTR 110 and THTR 120.
-2:1:3 THTR 131 - Theatre Movement II The development of a character through whole-body movement.
-Included is an introduction to the basic skills of stage combat.
+THTR 130 - Theatre Movement I

+Basic stage movement for the actor, emphasizing motion and alignment.
+Co-requisite: THTR 110 and 120.

+THTR 131 - Theatre Movement II

+Presents the development of a character through whole-body movement.
+This course also includes an introduction to the basic skills of stage combat.
 Prerequisite: THTR 120 and 130 with grades of C or higher.
-Co-requisite: THTR 121 and 111.
-3:2:3 THTR 134 - Acting for the Camera Introduces students to the basic differences between the acting styles used in film versus those in theatre.
-This course presents the fundamentals for auditioning and performing on-camera with specific focus on sight reading, and vocal quality, physical preparation, commercial presentation, and scene work.
-Prerequisite: THTR 110, 111, or 210 with a grade of B or higher.
-THTR 142 - Scenic Design 3:1:3 Explores the aesthetics of scene design.
+Co-requisite: THTR 111.

+THTR 134 - Acting for the Camera

+Introduces students to the basic differences between the acting styles used in film versus those in theatre.
+This course presents the fundamentals for auditioning and performing on-camera with specific focus on sight-reading, and vocal quality, physical preparation, commercial presentation, and scene work.
+Prerequisite: THTR 110, 111, of supervising faculty member individualized practicum or 210 with a grade of B or higher. experience within the second week of the semester.
+This

+THTR 142 - Scenic Design

+Explores the aesthetics of scene design.
 Students learn the fundamentals of construction, painting, rigging, and mounting of a theatrical production.
 A course fee is required.

-THTR 143 - Theatre Makeup 3:1:3 Studies the application of makeup including straight, corrective and prosthetic types based on character analysis.
+THTR 143 - Theatre Makeup

+Studies the application of makeup including straight, corrective and prosthetic types based on character analysis.
 The course emphasizes the design and implementation of special effects makeup including life masks and casting of prosthetics.
 A course fee is required.

-THTR 144 - Costuming for the Theatre 3:1:3
+THTR 144 - Costuming for the Theatre